whutao/swift-extras/README.md

 # SwiftExtras

-This package extends the functionality of the Swift standard library by providing convenient methods and properties.
+This package is a collection of extensions and utility types that enhance the Swift standard library.

+## Features

+- Handy extensions for `Optional`, `Collection`, `String`, `BinaryInteger`, and more.
+- Safe collection access and expressive unwrapping.
+- Key path operators for concise predicates and sorting.
+- Utility types: `Either`, `Pair`, `Box`, `Weak`.

 ## Examples

 ### Optionals

-Provide a default value or check for nil easily:
+Provide a default value, check for nil, or unwrap safely:
 ```swift
 let optionalText: String? = nil